BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 Labels help Contacts in another interesting way by enabling ‘sender contacts’ where the user can create Contacts for parties they only receive bitcoin from.
 This is accomplished by adding a different label for every contact.

+{% include image-gallery.html pages = page.images_contacts %}

 Overall, Silent payments present a great opportunity to start basing payments UX in terms of people instead of addresses, and applications.

+{% include tip/recommendation.html %}

-A note on privacy: wallets should create an in-app contact list and avoid storing bitcoin payment information in the operating system’s default contact list since it cannot guarantee its safety for data breaches or phone hacks.
+Wallets should create an in-app contact list and avoid storing bitcoin payment information in the operating system’s default contact list since it cannot guarantee its safety for data breaches or phone hacks.

+{% include tip/close.html %}

 ## Setup